winstongubantes/MatchaSync/docs/PushAndPullSync.md

-# Sync Your Changes
+# Sync Your Changes (OData)

-IMobileServiceCrudTable the one who manage the operations, He also acts as the intermediary between your api and your local data, There are two methods to push the changes you have made and pull the newest data.
+IMobileServiceCrudTable the one who manage the operations, He also acts as the intermediary between your api and your local data, There are two methods to push the changes you have made and pull the newest data, We only support OData v4 endpoints.

 ## PullAsync